 For the past fifteen years in Poulsbo, WA, a furniture store has always posted “Going out of Business SALE.”
 How one can go out of business for fifteen years is beyond me, but that “S” word was part of the front signage.
 Finally, they did go out of business, but I often wondered how many folks were suckered into purchasing because of the “SALE.”

 And too often, buying items on sale equals buying “stuff” you don’t need.
 Even if it is on sale, you are still spending money, hard-earned money; it takes a lot of willpower, but stay out of stores, and you will stay away from sales.

 NUMBER THREE—GETTING A NEW CAR EVERY THREE YEARS

 Here in America, cars are a status symbol.
 And many people purchase or lease one every three years.

 We recently purchased a small used car with cash to celebrate our 35 years.
-It will replace our other car, which is 15 years old, and our truck is 23 years old: total car years 38.
-Many have purchased used cars in my personal study of frugal millionaires and have driven them to over 200,000 miles.
-Likewise, in their book The Millionaire Next Door by Thomas Stanley and William Danko, they address millionaires as used vehicle shoppers.
+It will replace our other car, which is 15 years old, and our truck is 23 years old: total car years, 38.
+In my personal study of frugal millionaires, most have purchased used and have driven those vehicles to over 200,000 miles.
+Likewise, in their book The Millionaire Next Door by Thomas Stanley and William Danko, the authors state that many millionaires are used car shoppers.
 This type of millionaire says Stanley and Danko, “Inoculate themselves from heavy spending by constantly reminding themselves that many people who have high-status artifacts, such as expensive clothing, jewelry, cars, and pools, have little wealth.”
-And the authors have noted that for the average earner, “Success in accumulating wealth is based on living well below his/her means.”
+And the authors have noted that for the average millionaire next door, “Success in accumulating wealth is based on living well below his/her means.”
 So a new or leased car every three years?
 If you want to build wealth from whatever income you are making, definitely not.